Larry Dixon (dragster driver): NHRA ban

-In 2017 Larry Dixon was banned by the NHRA after showing off a two-seater dragster, meant to give rides to customers as part of a "drag racing experience", with an unauthorized NHRA chassis inspection tag.
-Larry Dixon responded in 2019 by filing a lawsuit against the NHRA, claiming that the sport banned him as part of an effort to control the market on two seater dragster experiences.
-In 2020 a judge dismissed much of Dixon's lawsuit.
+In 2017, Dixon was banned by the NHRA after showing off a two-seater dragster, meant to give rides to customers as part of a "drag racing experience", with an unauthorized NHRA chassis inspection tag.
+Dixon responded in 2019 by filing a lawsuit against the NHRA, claiming that the sport banned him as part of an effort to control the market on two seater dragster experiences.
+In 2020, a judge dismissed much of Dixon's lawsuit.

 Personal life

-Larry lives in Avon, Indiana and is married to Allison Dixon and they have 3 children: Donovan, Alanna, and Darien.
+Dixon lives in Avon, Indiana and is married to Allison Dixon and they have three children: Donovan, Alanna, and Darien.

 Awards

 Dixon was inducted into the Motorsports Hall of Fame of America in 2021.